systemdemo/workshop/workshop/eBPF/03-Practical.md

-In this section, we will create an sBPF program that performs actions.
+In this section, we will create an eBPF program that performs actions.

 ---